Finding the Perfect Editor

 And what do I mean by “editing”?
 Because my definition of editing may not be the same as yours.

 - Big Picture: That would be a developmental editor, someone who can point out flaws in the flow of my novel, or the logic and structure of my nonfiction book.
-For more details, check out this Editorial Freelancers Association’s article.
+For more details about the different types of editing, check out this Editorial Freelancers Association’s article.

 - Nuts and bolts: Or maybe I’m comfortable with the overall structure of my piece, but I need someone to look for stray typos and grammatical errors, or to confirm that Figure 4 comes before Figure 5, or do some basic fact-checking—and make sure my piece conforms to the correct style manual for the market I’m aiming for.
 In that case, I need a copy editor.